OpenTollGate/TollGateNostrToolKit/README.md

 Make sure your on the branch that needs testing.
 If you want to try a branch that "just works", you should probably go for `main`.

-Run build script:
+Run build script as `username` or any other non root user in the sudoers list.
+You will be prompted for the sudo password to install dependencies.
 ```
-username@ubuntu-32gb-nbg1-1:~/TollGateNostrToolKit$ ./build_coordinator.sh
+./build_coordinator.sh
-Running setup_dependencies.sh
-[sudo] password for username:
 ```

-`./build_coordinator.sh` will build TollGate for all routers listed under `./routers/*_config` using `./install_script.sh` to place configurations from `./files/` into the filesystem of the `sysupgrade.bin` file.
+`./build_coordinator.sh` builds TollGate for all routers that have a make config file under `./routers/*_config` using `./install_script.sh` to place configurations from `./files/` into the filesystem of the `sysupgrade.bin` file.

 You can find your newly created sysupgrade file in `./binaries/openwrt-ath79-nand-glinet_gl-ar300m-nor-squashfs-sysupgrade_[commit_hash].bin`.

-This can take over an hour if its your first time building TollGate, but `build_coordinator.sh` only takes minutes if you run it again after having changed something in `files` without changing any of source code that affects openwrt's binaries and without having changed the configuration files in `routers`.
+It can take over an hour to build its your first time building TollGate, but `build_coordinator.sh` only takes minutes if you run it again after having changed something in `files` without changing any of source code that affects openwrt's binaries and without having changed the configuration files in `routers`.
+You can force `build_coordinator.sh` to rebuild from scratch by deleting `~/openwrt`.

 You can modify the contents of `./files` and/or `install_script.sh` to change the initial content of the filesystem in `sysupgrade.bin`.